ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 <p>Once the investigation of the messages is complete and you know for sure there are problematic messages that you want to delete, use the Example: Exchange Online Delete Message rule from the incident Actions menu.
 This rule is very powerful and should be used with caution as you can delete many user messages.
 The rule starts a workflow that performs a query of messages and sends the matching results to a function that will delete a list of messages.
 The results are written to the Exchange Online Message Query Results data table with a Status column of "Deleted" in red.
 An incident note is also written that indicates the number of messages deleted.

 <p>
+At anytime the user can send a message or schedule a meeting using the Exchange OPnline: Send MEssage and
 ---
 ## Function - Exchange Online: Create Meeting